chrisleereis/Ao-Natsu-Line-Translation/README.md

 ## FAQ

+### How was this made possible?

+- It's important to note that we are a team of just two people, and this takes a large amount of meticulous work.

+- We reverse-engineered the game assets to unpack them for modification.
+Afterwards we used DeepL deep learning translation as a base for the dialogue.
+This was then cross-referenced by other translation software and proofread by people.

 ### Will this patch work with the PS4, PSVita or Steam release?

 No, this patch has been tailor-made for the Nintendo Switch version of the game.
 There is a chance the assets may be useful on other platforms, but will likely require heavy modifications.